faultfactory/SBM_Monorepo/README.md

 # ```TODO```:
 - Since the .dbc is stored here, data conversion tools should be alongside it to reference it.
 - I would reccomend removing the years from your files so this repository can continue to live from year to year.
 The M4 CAN board is plenty fast and the eco-system within Arduino would allow you to port easily to new platforms if required.
 You can always create ```git tags``` to describe a point in time that something was done.
-Assigning a year to this has the psychological impact of making the work seem stale and will drive people to abandon it and start fresh.
-Use numbers and allow the team to build on this from year to year.
+    - Why?
+Assigning a year to something like this has the psychological impact of making the work seem stale and will drive people to abandon it and start fresh.
+Making tags on the releases allows the team to build on this from year to year.
 - Create a README.md in the CAN_Demo_Node folder and encourage team to do the same.
+Write a document describing a good readme file with some links to how to use markdown.